How to Handle VBA InputBox Cancel Button in Excel: 2 Methods

 End Sub

-Here, we used the On Error statement to specify that if an error occurs during code execution, the program should jump to the ErrorHandler section of the code.
-In this case, it will jump to ErrorHandler when the user will click on the Cancel button.
+We used the On Error statement to specify that if an error occurs during code execution, the program should jump to the ErrorHandler section of the code.
+It will jump to ErrorHandler when the user clicks on the Cancel button.
 The ErrorHandler section will display a MsgBox that informs the user that they clicked on the Cancel button.

 Output after Employing On Error Statement with Exit Sub